thevogel/Elk_Project/Exploring_Kibana.md

 2. Answer the following questions:

-    - In the last 7 days, how many unique visitors were located in India? **248**
+    - In the last 7 days, how many unique visitors were located in India? **798**

-    - In the last 24 hours, of the visitors from China, how many were using Mac OSX? **68**
+    - In the last 24 hours, of the visitors from China, how many were using Mac OSX? **6**

-    - In the last 2 days, what percentage of visitors received 404 errors?  **2.128%** How about 503 errors? **6.383%**
+    - In the last 2 days, what percentage of visitors received 404 errors?  **4.082%** How about 503 errors? **2.041%**

     - In the last 7 days, what country produced the majority of the traffic on the website? **China**

-    - Of the traffic that's coming from that country, what time of day had the highest amount of activity? **12pm - 1 pm**
+    - Of the traffic that's coming from that country, what time of day had the highest amount of activity? **12pm - 1pm**

     - List all the types of downloaded files that have been identified for the last 7 days, along with a short description of each file type (use Google if you aren't sure about a particular file type).